Assistant Executive Director - Compliance

 Leah Francis' primary role is to work with all of the financial and business aspects of the WIAA.
 Ms. Francis helps develop and maintain the WIAA's budget, handles the Association's human resource issues, and oversees accounts receivable and accounts payable.
 Ms. Francis also provides ticket inventories and controls for all regional and state events.
 In addition, Ms. Francis helps maintain the operations of the WIAA office building and surrounding property.
 She also oversees insurance and Labor and Industries issues for the WIAA and Washington Official's Association.

 Ms. Francis earned her Bachelor of Arts degree in Business and Accounting from the University of Washington and earned her Master of Arts degree in Physical Education and Athletic Administration from Seattle Pacific University.
 During her time as a Husky, she competed on the UW softball team for four years where she was a member of the 1996 Pac-10 Championship team and the 1996 national runner-up team.
-Ms. Francis has coached softball for over 11 years and currently is the head coach of the Bellevue College softball team.
+Ms. Francis has coaches softball for over 20 years, 15 as the Head Coach at Bellevue College and currently as a Volunteer Assistant Coach at Western Washington University.

 Contact: email@example.com | (425) 282-5238